 The above examples of host networking configurations for the B1 and B4 Profile Extensions are also suitable for the HV Profile Extensions; however, the hypervisor and BIOS settings will be different (see table below) and hence there will be a need for different host profiles.
-Table 4-4 gives examples of three different host profiles; one each for HV, HD and HS Profile Extensions.
+Table Configuration of High Performance Flavor Capabilities gives examples of three different host profiles; one each for HV, HD and HS Profile Extensions.